Business formation

 Get licenses and permits

-Depending on the type of business you want to start, it may be a legal requirement while starting your business to have licenses or permits.
+Depending on the type of business you want to start, it may be a legal requirement to obtain licenses and permits.

 Set up your contracts